 Of those women, an even smaller number may need a needle biopsy to make sure they don’t have cancer.
 This is less than 2 percent of women, and some of these won’t be breast cancer either.
 Some biopsies show benign disease.

 “The cancers we detect early are easier to treat and survival is much better,” Dr. Monticciolo said.

 What if I’m hesitant to get a mammogram?

 Mammograms are not perfect and not all breast cancers can be diagnosed with mammography, but that is not a reason to avoid mammography.

 “Mammography helps many women,” Dr. Monticciolo said.
 “Mammography has been saving lives for decades.
 This will only continue if women get them.”

 If you’re confused about the benefits of mammography, talk to your doctor.
 It’s unfortunate that it is so misunderstood.

 “This confusion is unfortunate,” Dr. Monticciolo said.
 “We should not go back to the days when tumors were only diagnosed when they were palpated.
 Many are too advanced at that point.”

-To protect yourself against breast cancer, find out more about mammograms.
+To protect yourself against breast cancer, schedule a mammogram today.